How we fell in love with Chinooks

-We named our Chinook puppy Kyra which roughly means “of the sun” (fitting for a couple living in the Phoenix, AZ area which is quite sunny and hot (an understatement).
-We hope to bring our love of the breed to the southwest with Kyra, our Chinook ambassador!
+We named our first Chinook puppy Kyra which roughly means “of the sun” (fitting for a couple living in the Phoenix, AZ area which is quite sunny and hot (an understatement).
+Kyra is now our Chinook ambassador and, along with the help of her puppies, has helped us bring our love of the breed to the southwest!

 The perfect dog

-The Chinook dog is loving and excellent with children (often turning around to lick them even if their tail is pulled), their energy level is moderate often matching that of their people (ranging from lazy to active depending on what is needed for the situation), they don't have as automatic of a prey drive as some breeds, and they are moderately sized (about 50 to 90) pounds.
+The Chinook dog is loving and good with children (with proper socialization), their energy level is moderate often matching that of their people (ranging from lazy to active depending on what is needed for the situation), they don't have as automatic of a prey drive as some breeds, and they are moderately sized (about 50 to 90) pounds.
 Our initial experience of talking to several Chinook dog breeders, meeting Dave and Karen Schiller of Mountain Thunder Chinooks, and getting our puppy was incredibly fun!
-It’s amazing how this wonderful dog breed has such a close knit ‘family.’
+Years later, we are still amazed at how this wonderful dog breed has such a close knit ‘family.’

 Jon and Kristy are active members of the Chinook community.
-We are the current Editors of the Chinook Quarterly, the official newsletter of the Chinook Owners Association (COA) and also sit on the board of that group.
-Kristy is the Social Media Coordinator for the COA Facebook page and contributes in various Chinook discussion groups.
+Jon is the current editor of the Chinook Quarterly, the official newsletter of the Chinook Owners Association (COA) and webmaster for the COA website.
+Kristy is the current Membership Chair for the COA and both Jon & Kristy sit on the COA Board.
+Kristy also is the Social Media Coordinator for the COA Facebook page and contributes in various Chinook discussion groups.
 Not only do we have a wonderful dog as part of our family, but being part of this bigger Chinook community has been a fun hobby that both Jon and Kristy get to do together.